 There are two types of transplants, categorized according to the source of the donor marrow.

-- Autologous Transplants: Your own stem cells are used, typically harvested from peripheral blood that is frozen and preserved before you receive any cancer treatments.
+- Autologous Transplants: Your cells are used, typically harvested from peripheral blood that is frozen and preserved before you receive any cancer treatments.
 This type of transplant is used when no donor can be located, or when the patient’s clinical condition isn’t suitable for a donor transplant.

-- Allogeneic Transplants: Stem cells are sourced from a bone marrow donor who is genetically suitable.
+- Allogeneic Transplants: cells are sourced from a bone marrow donor who is genetically suitable.
 Ideally, the donor should be an HLA-matched sibling or relative.
 When patients don’t have a family donor, Sheba doctors can access the data bank of the National Marrow Program to locate an unrelated donor.
 Additionally, in lieu of a perfect donor match, a mismatched allogeneic transplant may sometimes be performed with specially refined cells.